James Buchanan Duke: Business career

 During this time, Duke was repeatedly sued by business partners and shareholders.
 In 1906, the American Tobacco Company was found guilty of antitrust violations, and was ordered to be split into four separate companies: American Tobacco Company, Liggett & Myers, R. J. Reynolds, and the P. Lorillard Company.
-In 1911, the U.S. Supreme Court upheld an order breaking up the American Tobacco Company's monopoly.
+In 1911, in United States v.
+American Tobacco Co., the U.S. Supreme Court upheld the order breaking up the American Tobacco Company's monopoly.
 The company was then divided into several smaller enterprises, of which only the British-American Tobacco Company remained in Duke's control.

-In 1892, the Dukes opened their first textile firm in Durham, North Carolina, which was run by his brother Benjamin.
+In 1892, the Dukes opened their first textile firm in Durham, North Carolina, which was run by Buck's brother Benjamin.
 At the turn of the century, Buck organized the American Development Company to acquire land and water rights on the Catawba River.
 In 1904, he established the Catawba Power Company and the following year he and his brother founded the Southern Power Company, which became known as Duke Power, the precursor to the Duke Energy conglomerate.
-The company supplied electrical power to the Duke's textile factory and within two decades, their power facilities had been greatly expanded and they were supplying electricity to more than 300 cotton mills and other industrial companies.
+The company supplied electrical power to the Dukes' textile factory and within two decades, their power facilities had been greatly expanded and they were supplying electricity to more than 300 cotton mills and other industrial companies.
 Duke Power established an electrical grid that supplied cities and towns in the Piedmont Region of North and South Carolina.
-Lake James, a power-generating reservoir in Western North Carolina, was created by the company in 1928 and named in Duke's honor.
-Buck Steam Station in Rowan County, North Carolina, built in 1926, was also named for Duke.
+Buck Steam Station in Rowan County, North Carolina, built in 1926, was named for Duke.
+Lake James, a power-generating reservoir in Western North Carolina, was created by the company in 1928 and also named in Duke's honor.

 Personal life

 Duke was married twice, first in 1904 to Lillian Fletcher McCredy (also known as Lillian Nanette Duke).
 They divorced in 1906 and had no children.
 In 1907 he married the widow Nanaline Holt Inman, with whom he had his only child, a daughter, Doris, born November 22, 1912.
-Doris was raised at Duke Farms located in Hillsborough, New Jersey, where her father had worked with landscapers such as James Leal Greenleaf (a member of the firm of Frederick Law Olmsted), and Horatio Buckenham to transform more than 2000 acre of farmland and woodlots into an extraordinary landscape containing two conservatories, nine lakes, 35 fountains, 45 buildings, countless pieces of sculpture, over 2 mi of stone walls and more than 18 mi of roadway.
+Doris was raised at Duke Farms located in Hillsborough, New Jersey, where her father had worked with landscapers such as James Leal Greenleaf (a member of the firm of Frederick Law Olmsted), and Horatio Buckenham to transform more than 2000 acre of farmland and woodlots into a landscape containing two conservatories, nine lakes, 35 fountains, 45 buildings, many pieces of sculpture, over 2 mi of stone walls and more than 18 mi of roadway.

 Duke died in New York City on October 10, 1925, and is interred with his father and brother in the Memorial Chapel on the campus of Duke University.
 He resided at his home, Lynnwood in Charlotte, North Carolina during the last five years of his life.
 It was listed on the National Register of Historic Places in 1978.